rehanguha/rehanguha.github.io/_posts/2019-02-15-deep-image-prior.md

 ---
 layout: post
-title: "Brief :: Deep Image Prior"
+title: "Review :: Deep Image Prior"
 excerpt: "Deep Image Prior is a type of convolutional neural network used to enhance a given image with no prior training data other than the image itself."
-tags: [Neural Network, Deep Learning]
+tags: [Neural Network, Deep Learning, CNN]
-categories: [CNN, Deep Learning]
+categories: [Machine Learning, Image]
 link: https://labs.imaginea.com/post/deep-image-prior/
 share: true
 comments: true